sergio7174/typenotecrud/README.md

 - Open the project in your prefered code editor.
 - Go to terminal -> New terminal (If you are using VS code)
+- Split your terminal into two (run the client on one terminal and the server on the other terminal)

 ```
 $ cd client